fjl/geas/README.md

     #assemble "subprogram.eas"
     .end

-If a target instruction set is configured with `#pragma fork`, it will also be used for assembling the subprogram.
-However, the subprogram file can override the instruction set using its own `#pragma fork` directive.
+If a target instruction set is configured with `#pragma target`, it will also be used for assembling the subprogram.
+However, the subprogram file can override the instruction set using its own `#pragma target` directive.

 [^1]: Under no circumstances must it be called the geth assembler.